xule1991/xule1991.github.io/_posts/2014-10-17-ObjectClassInJava.md

 ```
-  The method <strong>clone</strong> is used to make a duplicate of an object.
+  The method "clone" is used to make a duplicate of an object.
 ```

 ```